 Establishment of methods for correcting or filing supplemental information and disposing of superseded records.
 Required review and approval should be specified.

-Specific Guidance: Review the QAPD and any related lower tier QA procedures to verify requirements and provisions were established to address the record storage controls listed in step 03.10..
+Specific Guidance: Review the QAPD and any related lower tier QA procedures to verify requirements and provisions were established to address the record storage controls listed in step 03.10.d.

 Verify that responsibilities have been assigned to ensure the following: